streampayments/streamsdk-typescript/EXPRESS_ADAPTER.md

 # Stream SDK Express Adapter

-The Stream SDK Express Adapter provides a clean, declarative way to integrate Stream payments into your Express.js applications, inspired by [Polar's SDK approach](https://polar.sh/docs/integrate/sdk/adapters/express).
+The Stream SDK Express Adapter provides a clean, declarative way to integrate Stream payments into your Express.js applications.

 ## Features